18F/handbook/_pages/about-us/offices/san-francisco.md

 ### Transit subsidy

 All GSA employees are eligible for transit subsidies which cover the cost of your Clipper travel.
-To receive a transit subsidy, fill out [GSA form 3675](http://www.gsa.gov/portal/forms/download/115174).
-See more details [on InSite](https://insite.gsa.gov/portal/category/511801).
-Once your supervisor has signed the form, send it to [Lyvette Jones](mailto:lyvette.jones@gsa.gov).
+To receive a transit subsidy, follow these instructions [on InSite](https://insite.gsa.gov/portal/content/543265).
 You will get a debit card (called a “TRANServe card”) which you use to load your Clipper card each month.

 ### Health center